smartgeber Logo

 Understanding the Marathon Distance

-What is the Marathon Distance?
+What is the Official Marathon Distance?

-Historical Origins of the Marathon Distance
+The Historical Origins of the Marathon Distance

-Standardization of the Marathon Distance
+Why is the Marathon Distance Important?

 Training for the Marathon Distance